wercker/wercker-tests/README.md

 After your PR has been approved and merged you can then add it to the automated build:

-* Update the workflow using the UI:
-  * Your new pipeline should be dependent on the `build` pipeline
+* Update the workflow using the UI: your new pipeline should be dependent on the `build` pipeline

 * Manually trigger a build to verify that your new pipeline works.

 After you have confirmed that your new pipeline passes

-* Further update the workflow using the UI:
-  * Update your new pipeline to follow it with a fan-in to the `all-tests-passed` pipeline
+* Further update the workflow using the UI: your new pipeline should be followed by a fan-in to the `all-tests-passed` pipeline

+Since this means that your new pipeline will not be tested in a hosted environment until after your PR has been merged it is probably best to create an empty pipeline initially and go through the process above to add it to the workflow.
+Then create a new feature branch and start making changes to your pipeline.
+Each time you push changes to your feature branch the entire workflow, including your updated pipeline, will be run in hosted wercker.